Discover DBCC CheckIdent: Top 5 Usage

 SQL Server 2019: Powerful RDBMS

-SQL Server Replace: Explore top 10 usage
+SQL Server Replace: Explore the top 10 usage

 Discover SQL Server COALESCE